bundickm/Programmatic_Problem_Solving/readme.md

 # Programmatic Problem Solving

 Many times, when someone is struggling with programming it is because of how they approach solving the problem.
-It's very easy overlook mental shortcuts our brain takes but that a computer can't, this leads to many of the difficulties when coding.
+It's very easy to overlook mental shortcuts our brain takes but that a computer can't, this leads to many of the difficulties that come with coding.
 This repo is a collection of resources for teaching a methodical approach to solving programming problems.

 ![rubber duck](/Rubberduck.jpg)